Research at Port Orford

 Photo: Erik Urdahl

 PISCO (Partnership for Interdisciplinary Studies of Coastal Oceans) conducts research at two sites near the Port Orford Field Station.
 This work is carried out by the Menge Lubchenco Lab At OSU.
 The lab explores top-down/bottom-up community dynamics of the rocky intertidal, with current research investigating the geographic scale of consequences related to sea-star wasting disease on intertidal communities in Oregon and California.
-To learn more about the work PISCO and the Menge Lubchenco lab are doing click here.
+Learn more about the work of PISCO and the Menge Lubchenco Lab.

-To address the ongoing issue of kelp forest degradation and the emergence of sea urchin barrens an Oregon Sea Grant research project is underway to explore the commercial viability of harvesting purple urchins from urchin barrens and fattening them to marketable size in land based tanks.
-Urchins are collected from urchin barrens that are part of a kelp forest restoration project, and stocked in land based tanks at the Port of Port Orford and the Port of Bandon.
-The urchins are fed dulse and their growth is measured each week.
-Water quality tests are also performed.
-This ongoing research is supported by the Port Orford Field Station, and is now in its second year.
+To address the ongoing issue of kelp forest degradation and the emergence of sea urchin barrens an Oregon Sea Grant research project was completed from 2022-2024 to explore the commercial viability of harvesting purple urchins from urchin barrens and fattening them to marketable size in land based tanks.
+Urchins were collected from urchin barrens that are part of a kelp forest restoration project, and stocked in land based tanks at the Port of Port Orford and the Port of Bandon.
+The urchins were fed dulse and their growth was measured weekly to determine how long it would take for them to reach marketable quality.
+The Port of Bandon continues to operate an 'urchin ranching' facility onsite.

 Researchers and the Redfish Rocks Community Team have teamed up to monitor changing pH conditions at the Redfish Rocks Marine Reserve.
 The collaboration was created by OSU and the Partnership for Interdisciplinary Studies of Coastal Oceans (PISCO).
 The project is led by Dr. Francis Chan who is the Director of the Cooperative Institute for Marine Ecosystem and Resources Studies (CIMRS).
 Durable low cost sensors are able to be deployed and collected by citizen scientists that are then sent to Dr. Chan for data analysis.
 Monitoring ocean acidification can help illuminate the challenges Oregon's nearshore environments are facing due to changes in ocean chemistry.
 To learn more about this research check out Oregon Surfrider’s storymap here!